Navarrese electoral Carlism during the Restoration: Periodization

 Military defeat suffered in 1876 paralyzed Carlist activities in the country, with press suspended, circulos closed and leaders exiled.
 Though structures of the party were being gradually rebuilt, until the late 1880s there were still neither Carlist electoral centers nor other comités organizados operating in Navarre.
-Their first daily, El Tradicionalista, appeared as late as 1886, and was complemented by La Lealtad Navarra in 1888.
+Their first daily, El Tradicionalista, appeared as late as 1886, and was replaced by La Lealtad Navarra in 1888.
 The party did not field any official candidates, though there were a few who demonstrated some sympathy for the Carlist cause.
 Carlists tested their own strength in elections to Diputación Foral starting late 1870, but were unsuccessful until the late 1880s.
 They first re-emerged as political group in local municipal elections, as in 1881 they were able to elect 8 concejales to the Pamplona ayuntamiento.

 Starting late 1880s Carlism assumed a structured modern shape and the 1888 split of Traditionalism into mainstream Carlism and Integrism produced more aggressive policy of both groups.
 Though most 1891 candidates were easily defeated, the election of Sanz Escartín marked the beginning of Carlist march for later domination.
 In 1893 the mainstream Carlists improved to two seats, though Mella's victory was marginal, and the Integrist branch won one.
 The elections marked also decline of the Liberals.
 1896 produced 3 seats.
 During the 1898 campaign the Carlists were probably overconfident; Sanz and Mella got their tickets confirmed, but Irigaray did not.
 In 1899 Carlos VII ordered abstention and called for boycott; no individual candidate joined the race.
 In 1901 the Carlists regained 2 seats in Pamplona and Estella, while Irigaray recorded the first victory in Aoiz.

 During the 1903–1917 years both branches of Traditionalism won 29 out of 42 mandates available (69%) and the period is clearly marked by their supremacy.
 The only area beyond clear Carlist control was Ribera Baja, as in Tudela district they won only 2 out of 6 mandates.
 They emerged as an arbiter on the regional political scene, with other parties seeking their support.
 In many elections of that age opponents did not even bother to compete.
 The period is closed by the 1916 elections, when the Carlists changed alliance strategy in order to regain Tudela and Tafalla districts; they succeeded only partially.

 The final phase falls on the years of 1918-1923.
 It is marked by disappearance of the Integrists and a strategy of pivotal tactical alliances at the expense of clear political line, which triggered internal conflict within mainstream Carlism.
 The strategy did not produce the results expected; the Mellista secession added insult to injury, and the rise of new Basque, republican and socialist parties contributed to electoral decline of Carlism.
 During the last campaign of the Restauración in 1923 Jaime III ordered abstention, quoting disillusionment with the corrupted democracy.
 Out of 4 Carlist-related candidates who decided to run individually, only 2 were elected.